CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 });
 ```

-Consequently, we also need to modify our `userService` to with an `add` function that will take the object we pass in (`newUser` that now holds the values we added to it) and `push` into the collection of users.
+Consequently, we also need to modify our `userService` with an `add` function that will take the object we pass in (`newUser` that now holds the values we added to it) and `push` into the collection of users.
 As a result the content on our page will be updated with the new data.

 ```javascript
 demoApp.service('userService', function(){